fatima-mj/fatima-mj/README.md

 ### Hi there 👋

-### ⚡ I'm a data analyst based in London
+## ⚡ I'm a data analyst based in London

-### 👯 I'm an ambassador and confidence coach at CodeFirstGirls
+## 👯 I'm currently an ambassador and confidence coach at CodeFirstGirls, where I devote my time to inspiring and motivating women to pursue careers in technology by educating them on how to begin coding and break into the field.

 <!--
 **fatima-mj/fatima-mj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.